Subscribe today for more stories, tips, and updates.

 3. FDA Flush List

-Certain medications are approved for flushing.
-This is only recommended for specific drugs that primarily include strong pain medications.
+It’s best to avoid flushing any medication — whether it’s prescription or over-the-counter — unless it’s on the FDA flush list.
+Flushing medications down the toilet is only recommended for specific drugs that primarily include strong pain medications.
 These medications should not be placed in a trash can because there is a potential risk of serious harm if someone accidentally swallows them.
-Here is a list of medications that are on the DEA flush list.

 4. Household Trash

-If you do not have a drug take back option and you have medications that are not on the DEA flush list, you may dispose of the medications in the household trash.
-However, it is recommended to remove your unwanted medications from their original containers, mix them with an undesirable substance such as kitty litter or coffee grounds and put them in a sealed plastic container or bag.
-The mixture can be put in the trash for pick up.
-Be sure to remove any personal identifying information before throwing away the empty prescription bottles.
+If you do not have a drug take back option and you have medications that are not on the FDA flush list, you may dispose of the medications in the household trash.
+It is recommended to remove your unwanted medications from their original containers, mix them with an undesirable substance such as kitty litter or coffee grounds, and put them in a sealed plastic container or bag.
+Then put the mixture in the trash for pick up.

 Together, we can keep our homes and communities safer by disposing of unused medications properly.
 If you have any questions, please call the Drug and Poison Information Center at 1-800-222-1222.